preview for Grocery Shopping for a Healthy Lifestyle

 wilatlak villette//Getty Images

 Greek yogurt is packed with protein.
 Plus, you can add in fresh, healthy fruit for even more nutrients and fiber, says Kimberlain.
-Add a few berries on top for some added fiber and sweetness, and if you're shopping for yogurt at the store, check the sugar content to make sure you're choosing healthy options for your weight loss goals.
+Add a few berries on top for some added fiber and sweetness.

 Buy it now